 WSU hopes to add to Cal’s woes

-Cougars look for first road victory over Bears since ’08
+Cougars look look for first road win over Bears since ’08

 BERKELEY, Calif. – The Washington State men’s basketball team hasn’t had a great deal of success at Haas Pavilion in recent years.
 The Cougars haven’t left California’s gym with a win since the 2008 season.

 But plenty of opponents have left Berkeley victorious this season.

 That’s a trend WSU hopes to continue today, when it finishes its first Pac-12 road trip with a 1 p.m. game against the Golden Bears.

 Cal (9-6, 1-2 Pac-12) has lost six of its last nine games, with four of those losses coming in Haas Pavilion.
 The most recent was a 62-47 drubbing against Washington on Wednesday, after which Cal forward David Kravish said the Bears “played with no heart, no passion.”

 That hasn’t been a problem for the Cougars (9-6, 0-2 Pac-12), though they are still searching for their first road win of the season.
 They led late in the second half against Stanford on Wednesday before going cold down the stretch and falling 78-67.